 - The reviewer reviews the article.
 You will be notified by email when the review is complete.
 To make a decision once a minimum of three reviews are completed, return to the Editorial Board Center of Manuscript Central.
 Click "Original Manuscripts: Manage Reviewers and Make Recommendations" in the left column, and then click "View Details" for the article you are working on.
 Scroll down to the second from the bottom block and click "View Review Form" for each reviewer.
 To see any documents that the reviewer may have added to their evaluation or to add your own documents, click the "Attach Files" button below the "View Review Form" button.
 When you are ready to make a recommendation, go to the "Guest Editor Actions" block and select the "Make Recommendation" button.
 Scroll down to click "Post Recommendation" when you are ready to send your recommendation to the Editor-in-Chief.
 Fill out the form and enter your comments.
 When you are finished, click "Send to Editor-in-Chief."
 Click "Send Letter."

 There are detailed instructions for this process in Manuscript Central.
 You can download a PDF of the instructions by clicking on the "Guest Editor Center Guide" of the Guest Editor Center.
 Please contact IEEE Support if Manuscript Central is not functioning according to the Guide.

 - All articles must comply with the magazine's guidelines for style and format.
 Articles not in compliance risk being rejected.

-- The purpose of three reviews for each submission is not only to decide on acceptance or rejection, but also to help authors improve their work.
-In particular, reviews should offer constructive advice for authors of rejected papers.
+- The purpose of three (3) reviews for each submission is not only to decide on acceptance or rejection, but also to help authors improve their work.
+Reviews should offer constructive advice for authors of rejected papers.